Membership Inference Attacks on Tokenizers of Large Language Models: Attack Evaluation

 \mypara{Defender's Capabilities} We assume that the defender is aware of the MIA strategy targeting the tokenizer $f_{\mathcal{V}_\text{target}}$, including the conditions that are important for their success.
 Specifically, our attacks rely on the distinctive tokens, which appear infrequently in the training data and overfit into the vocabulary $\mathcal{V}_\text{target}$.
 As a defense, the defender may modify the vocabulary $\mathcal{V}_\text{target}$ by identifying and removing such infrequent tokens.
 Thereby, it can mitigate the membership inference without significantly degrading the tokenizer utility.

 \mypara{Min Count Mechanism} We introduce the min count mechanism as an adaptive defense against our attacks.
 In this mechanism, the defender post-processes the trained vocabulary $\mathcal{V}_\text{target}$ by filtering infrequent tokens.
 Let $n_\text{min}\in \mathbb{Z}_{> 0}$ denote the filtering threshold, and let $n_{D'}(t_i)$ represent the count of token $t_i$ in dataset $D'$.
 For each token $t_i\in\mathcal{V}_\text{target}$, if the aggregated count $\sum_{D' \in \mathcal{D}_\textup{mem}} n_{D'}(t_i)$ across the tokenizer’s training data is less than $n_\text{min}$, the defender removes $t_i$ from trained vocabulary $\mathcal{V}_\text{target}$.
 Table~\ref{tab: against defense} shows the results of MIAs against tokenizers with the min count mechanism.
 It is observed that, as the threshold $n_\text{min}$ increases, the defense can partially reduce the effectiveness of MIAs against tokenizers.
 However, this comes at the cost of the tokenizer’s utility.
 Table~\ref{tab: BPT with defense} shows that the compression efficiency of bytes per token diminishes under more strict filtering rules.
 While the min count mechanism can mitigate some inference risks, our MIAs remain effective, particularly for large datasets.
-For example, Table~\ref{tab: dataset score 64} reports an AUC of 0.797 when applying MIA via \vsignal to infer the membership of datasets ranging in size from 800 to 1,200 samples.
-Additional experimental results under the min count mechanism are provided in Figure~\ref{tab: dataset score 32} and Figure~\ref{tab: dataset score 48}.
+For example, Table~\ref{tab: dataset score 64} reports an AUC of 0.797 when MIA via \vsignal infers the datasets ranging in size from 800 to 1,200 samples.

-\mypara{Differentially Private Mechanism} Prior study~\cite{li2021large} has demonstrated that differentially private mechanisms can typically reduce the vulnerability of membership leakage in machine learning models.
-Represented by DP-SGD~\cite{abadi2016deep}, these defense methods~\cite{du2023dp,yu2021differentially} add noise to gradients during model training, thereby obfuscating the distinction between \textit{members} and \textit{non-members}.
-However, to the best of our knowledge, existing research has not investigated the application of differentially private mechanisms specifically designed for LLM tokenizers.
-As a result, it remains unclear how differential privacy can be leveraged to mitigate membership leakage through tokenizers.
-Given this, we hope to evaluate our proposed attacks on differentially private tokenizers, should such mechanisms become available.